Chapter 17: Shenandoah II: Leadership and Survival

 combat, blocking out the larger picture.
 Afterward, that narrow focus

-experienced together, that I too failed to snap to the magnitude of what
+too, failed to snap to the magnitude of what my buddies had just been

-they had just been through.
-It was years later, after reading "after
+through.
+It was years later, after reading "after-action reports" and

-action reports" and talking to other veterans across the country, before
+talking to other veterans across the country, that I gained a deeper

 For example, one evening while visiting my old squad during a few